Heliodex/Advanced-Higher/docs/Evaluation.md

 ## Results of testing

-The results of tests showed that most features were working as expected, and that any issues were able to be resolved with minor changes to the code.
-Addition of client-side validation to the HTML forms was also successful, improving the user experience by providing instant feedback when a form was submitted with invalid data.
+The results of the tests showed that most features were working as expected, and that any issues were able to be resolved with minor changes to the code.
+The addition of client-side validation to the HTML forms was also successful, improving the user experience by providing instant feedback when a form was submitted with invalid data.

 ## Future maintainability